Koosjuh/TeamPurple/Website/DRAFT/token_protection_readiness_blog.md

 If an attacker steals a valid session token, especially from unmanaged or compromised systems, they may be able to replay that token from another location or system without needing the original MFA challenge again.

-Token Protection attempts to reduce this risk by binding the sign-in session to the original device state.
+Token Protection reduces this risk by binding the sign-in session to the original device state.

-The important nuance is that not every authentication flow currently supports this.
+**The important part here is that not every authentication flow currently supports this.**

 This means organizations need to understand: